Concatenated Codes for Multiple Reads of a DNA Sequence: Simulation Results

 \section{Simulation Results}

 In this section, we provide frame error rate (FER) performance results for several set-ups of our coding schemes.
 First, we show a comparison of the different inner coding schemes introduced in the earlier sections.
 In particular, we show that our results are in accordance with the BCJR-once and mutual information rates.
 Second, we simulate the FER performance of our designed nonbinary polar and LDPC codes with the TVC-$2$ inner coding scheme.
 Third, we simulate our coding schemes under short sequence transmission conditions.
-Finally, we combine the best inner and outer code selection and simulate for the case of multiple received sequences.
+Next, we combine the best inner and outer code selection and simulate for the case of multiple received sequences.
 In addition, we compare the performance of our coding schemes in the multiple sequence transmission scenario with an existing MSA algorithm.
+Finally, to show robustness to substitution errors, we present FER results for two different values of $p_\S>0$ using the CC-$2$ inner coding scheme concatenated with a designed nonbinary LDPC code.